 “The constable would not be up so early, Andrew.”

-[*A constant reveal in these kinds of books is the rather part-time, non-professional nature of the law*]
+A constant reveal in books this old is the rather part-time, non-professional and often unprofessional nature of “the law”.

 “Besides,” said Mrs. Badger, “we shall be laughed at for not being able to take care of a single small-sized boy.”